 Placing a warm or cold compress on the neck and head area can help reduce the pain and soothe a migraine.
-Majority of people with a migraine prefer using a cold compress, but both do work.
-However, the use of compresses can have some side effects, especially for people with diabetes, circulatory issues or skin disorders (x).
+The majority of people with migraines prefer using a cold compress, but both do work.
+However, the use of compresses can have some side effects, especially for people with diabetes, circulatory issues or skin disorders. (x)

-If your migraines are triggered by prolonged exposure to artificial light emitted from electronic devices like TV or a smartphone, then limiting the usage of such devices or wearing light-blocking glasses can help.
-Sometimes a migraine is also triggered from sunlight.
+Prolonged exposure to artificial light emitted from electronic devices like a TV or a smartphone can trigger your migraines.
+Try limiting the usage of such devices, or wearing light-blocking glasses can help.
+Sometimes sunlight can trigger a migraine.
 In such cases, wearing sunglasses that are specially tinted to block UV rays from reaching the eyes may prevent its onset.

 Supplements for Migraine Management

-Ginger has well-known anti-nausea properties which is often much needed during a migraine attack.
-Research shows it can also reduce the severity and duration of a migraine (x, x).
-Ginger root extract can be taken once daily in a dose of up to 1,000 mg with a large glass of water.
+Ginger has well-known anti-nausea properties, which are often much needed during a migraine attack.
+Research shows it can also reduce the severity and duration of a migraine. (x, x) You can take Ginger root extract once daily in a dose of up to 1,000 mg with a large glass of water.

 Studies also link headaches and migraines to a deficiency of magnesium.
-Research shows that taking magnesium supplements can help prevent a migraine and reduce its severity (x).
-Magnesium supplements come in many forms including magnesium oxide, magnesium citrate, and magnesium gluconate.
+Research shows that taking magnesium supplements can help prevent migraines and reduce their severity. (x) Magnesium supplements come in many forms, including magnesium oxide, magnesium citrate, and magnesium gluconate.
 You can find a comparison of the forms here.
-Since different forms of the supplement contain varying amounts of elemental magnesium, it’s important to refer to the label for specific dosage instructions.
+Since different supplement forms contain varying amounts of elemental magnesium, it’s essential to refer to the label for specific dosage instructions.

-Studies show that melatonin can improve sleep quality which can help reduce the symptoms of a migraine (x).
-You can take melatonin by getting a prescription from your doctor (in some places this is required) or if available as a supplement.
-It is suggested that melatonin be taken in a single serving size between 1 mg and 3 mg before bedtime.
+Studies show that melatonin can improve sleep quality, which can help reduce the symptoms of a migraine. (x) You can take melatonin by getting a prescription from your doctor (in some places, you need a prescription) or, if available, as a supplement.
+Some suggest you take melatonin in a single serving size between 1 mg and 3 mg before bedtime.

-Coenzyme Q10, also known as ubiquinone, can be effective in preventing migraine attacks (x).
-The suggested serving size of coenzyme Q10 is anywhere from 50 mg to 200 mg once daily, depending on intended effect.
-There are individuals with specific health conditions that may benefit from taking higher dosages too, but this possibility should be discussed with a physician.
+Coenzyme Q10, also known as ubiquinone, can be effective in preventing migraine attacks. (x) The suggested serving size of coenzyme Q10 is anywhere from 50 mg to 200 mg once daily, depending on the intended effect.
+Individuals with specific health conditions may benefit from taking higher doses too, but consult your physician and discuss this possibility with you.
 Always measure this product with an accurate gram scale to get the best effects.
 No person should exceed the maximum limit of 800 mg per day.

-If you’re taking drugs that include statins (such as Lipitor), anything derived from fibric acid (such as Lopid), beta-blockers (such as Toprol) and antidepressants containing Tricyclin (such as Elavil), you should speak to your doctor before taking a coenzyme Q10 supplement.
+Suppose you’re taking drugs that include statins (such as Lipitor), anything derived from fibric acid (such as Lopid), beta-blockers (such as Toprol) and antidepressants containing Tricyclin (such as Elavil).
+In that case, you should speak to your doctor before taking a coenzyme Q10 supplement.

 The Bottom Line

-Migraines can be debilitating and negatively affect a person’s quality of life.
+Migraines can debilitate and negatively affect a person’s quality of life.
 With symptoms that might include intense pain, nausea, extreme sensitivity to stimuli, and even temporary inability to see or hear properly, those who suffer from them are often very motivated to find relief.
 While the exact cause of migraines is still unclear, it seems to stem from neurological disturbances in the brain.
-These disturbances can be triggered by many things including hormones, food, and stress.
+Many things trigger these disturbances, including hormones, food, and stress.
 Genes may also play a role.